Features a sturdy construction that allows them to be long-lasting. Available in black and brushed nickel, and in packs ranging from 1 to 60.

 After you've considered the three elements of design, there are a few other factors worth considering before choosing the perfect cabinet knobs for your needs.

-The average cabinet door or drawer is roughly .75 inch thick.
+The average cabinet door or drawer is roughly .75 inches thick.
 Most cabinet knobs come with a screw of the appropriate length.
 Some cabinet knobs come with two screws, long and short, so you have a little more flexibility.
-If your cabinet is thicker or thinner than average, you might need to purchase additional screws or figure out a clever workaround to best secure the knobs.
+If your cabinet is thicker or thinner than average, you might need additional screws or to figure out a clever workaround to best secure the knobs.

 Most cabinet knobs are about 1.25 to 1.75 inches in diameter.
 If you have large hands, a tiny cabinet knob may be difficult to grasp.
 Conversely, if you have small hands, a large cabinet knob may be awkward to hold.
 Consider the overall size of the knob to be certain that there will be no difficulties in using it.